New TV show asks: Do you love meat enough to cook your pet?

 "The question they are asking is how can you cuddle your dog while you are putting another animal in the oven?"

-The first episodes of Meat the Family involves a lamb, a pig, a chicken and a calf.
+The first episodes of Meat The Family involve a lamb, a pig, a chicken and a calf.

 "They have to treat this animal like a member of the family for three weeks," Mouseler said.